opensearch-project/skills-eval/DEVELOPER_GUIDE.md

 ```
 "start_time":{{three days, six hours, 21 minutes, and 37 seconds ago}}
 ```
-When the cluster state setup is completed, the field `start_time` will contain an epoch timestamp of about three days prior to the time that the test is run.
+When the cluster state setup is completed, the field `start_time` will contain an epoch timestamp of about three days prior to the time that the test is run. **The relative time description must be grammatically correct with an Oxford comma or in `xd xh xm xs` format.
+The natural language parser is [flaky](https://gist.github.com/sejli/bb9281d9ce9f12062a46aa39f200ba00) otherwise.**

-**Test cases and cluster state setup must be consistent!** In this situation, since the cluster's alert with ID `GThUkYsB6jqYe1T0UOF3` starts on `three days, six hours, 21 minutes, and 37 seconds ago`, the [test case corresponding to it](https://github.com/opensearch-project/skills-eval/blob/main/src/tests/alerts/specs/search_alerts_tests.jsonl#L3) must also use the same substitution: `{{three days, six hours, 21 minutes, and 37 seconds ago}}`.
+**Test cases and cluster state setup must be consistent!** In this situation, since the cluster's alert with ID `GThUkYsB6jqYe1T0UOF3` starts on `three days, six hours, 21 minutes, and 37 seconds ago`, the [test case corresponding to it](https://github.com/opensearch-project/skills-eval/blob/main/src/tests/alerts/specs/search_alerts_tests.jsonl#L3) must also use the same substitution: `${{three days, six hours, 21 minutes, and 37 seconds ago}}`.

 #### 2.2.
 Evaluation function